 Session 4: Tuesday 18th June – 3-6pm – (Data, Myths and Storytelling – Furtherfield, London).

 Session 5: Saturday 13th July – 1 – 4pm – (Folklore, Nature and Ritual Furtherfield, London)

 These workshops are taking place as part of Haringey’s Festival of Learning.

-To see what happened at the last Future Machine workshop (at Nottingham Contemporary) look here:
+To see what happened at the Building a Future Machine workshop (at Nottingham Contemporary) look here:

-Future Machine exhibition as part of Time Portals, Furtherfield’s Citizen Sci-Fi Programme
+Future Machine as part of Time Portals, Furtherfield’s Citizen Sci-Fi Programme